 I decided to have a little fun with the drawers.
 They originally looked like this inside:

-They were just ugly, so I decided to wrap pretty much the whole drawer in fabric:
+Because they were so ugly, I decided to wrap pretty much the whole drawer in fabric:

-I wanted a fabric with a black background so I wouldn’t have to prime the drawers first.
+The dark background of this fabric was perfect as I wouldn’t have to prime the drawers first.
 This cherry wood surely would have bled through any light colored fabric I used had I not primed (BOSSed) first!

 How to Cover a Drawer in Fabric

 - First, I used my rotary cutter and cutting mat set to cut one piece of fabric that would wrap from one outside bottom edge, down into the drawer, and up out the other side and to that bottom edge.
 (Using a tape measure like you would use for sewing makes it easier to measure.)

 - I applied Matte Mod Podge to each section using a cheap chip brush, starting with the outside.